coder/coder/docs/admin/users/idp-sync.md

 1. In the **Organization sync field** text box, enter the organization claim, then select **Save**.

-   If there are already users in the default organization, leave **Assign Default Organization** enabled.
-Disabling it might remove users from the default organization.
+   Do not disable **Assign Default Organization** if there are already users in the default organization.
+If you disable the default organization, the system will remove users who are already assigned to it.

-1. Enter an IdP organization name and Coder organization, then select **Add IdP organization**:
+1. Enter an IdP organization name and Coder organization(s), then select **Add IdP organization**:

    ![IdP organization sync](../../images/admin/users/organizations/idp-org-sync.png)